 Skip to main content

-Find the MTM Visionaries Podcast On AppleSpotify, and Amazon, or check out the recaps in the following links.
+Find the MTM Visionaries Podcast On AppleSpotify, and Amazon, or wherever you like to listen.

 Resilient Leadership During Crisis

 Customer engagement and service have gone from essential to existential.
-And the degree to which you underdeliver is the degree to which you put your product, your company, your culture, and your brand in jeopardy.
-And when you have economic headwinds, [you have to understand] how you bring these in line with rest of the business without undercutting the very fundamentals that drive it.”
+The degree to which you underdeliver is the degree to which you put your product, your company, your culture, and your brand in jeopardy.
+When you have economic headwinds, [you have to understand] how to bring these in line with the rest of the business without undercutting the very fundamentals that drive it.

 Jeffrey Katzenberg, Founding Partner at WndrCo and former CEO of DreamWorks